-A truly unique experience in luxury tent accommodation 15 minutes from Boonah, Scenic Rim.
-Nestled amongst the hills, with views to the mountains of the World Heritage listed national parks of the Scenic Rim, you will find South East Queensland’s first couples’ luxury glamping bush retreat.
+A truly unique experience in luxury accommodation 15 minutes from Boonah in the beautiful Scenic Rim.
+Nestled amongst the hills, with spectacular views to the mountains of the World Heritage listed national parks, you will find South East Queensland’s first couples’ luxury glamping private retreat.

 The development of Ketchup’s Bank Glamping was based on a clear concept to provide ‘the glamour of luxury accommodation with the romance of camping under the stars’ in an ecologically friendly way.
 All aspects were carefully considered to achieve this perfect mix of glamour, camping and minimal environmental impact.
-The result is unique nature based accommodation which provides a surprising level of luxury appointments considering the entire development including the host’s residence is serviced by stand alone solar power (240v) and tank water.
+The result is a unique nature based accommodation which provides a high level of luxury appointments.

 The area has a rich early settler history of hardy timber cutters, bullock teams and pioneer cattle farmers.
 Ketchup’s Bank Glamping was named after an infamous track which caused a few problems for the bullock teams due to its steepness.
 This track is now the driveway into Ketchup’s Bank Glamping (never fear, the driveway is now sealed with bitumen to ensure your safe arrival).